Meniscus tear: traumatic or degenerative?

 • Less bone loss than with a full prosthesis

-• Natural feeling of movement is retained
+• Natural movement sensation is preserved

 • Shorter rehabilitation than with a total endoprosthesis